thewindinthetrees/thewindinthetrees.github.io/README.md

     <figcaption style="text-transform: uppercase;">First day helped replaster cracked walls in the Convento.</figcaption>
 </figure>

-Kate assigned me to shadow **Christoper** (an Intern) he showed me how to make mud.
+**Kate** assigned me to shadow **Christoper** (an Intern) he showed me how to make mud.
 The mix was 4 parts Clay Soil to 5 parts Sand and Diluted [Rhoplex](https://www.dow.com/en-us/pdp.rhoplex-2510-acrylic-emulsion.482730z.html#overview) to consistency _(approx  1.5 liters)_

-Christopher showed me where the tools are stored and I got familiar with how the day goes.
+**Christopher** showed me where the tools are stored and I got familiar with how the day goes.
 We enjoyed a break in the shade at 10am, and lunch at  noon.
-By 2:20pm we started to clean up, all tools buckets and Wheelbarrows needed to be cleaned and returned to a locked tool Box and Tool area.
+By 2:20pm we started to clean up, all tools buckets and Wheelbarrows needed to be cleaned and returned to a locked tool box and tool area.
-By the end of the day I had a good idea of who does what, where things are located, and what they consider the correct consistency for Plaster Mix .
+By the end of the day I had a good idea of who does what, where things are located, and what they consider the correct consistency for Plaster Mix.
 <figure>
     <img src="images/MissionChurches.jpeg"
          alt="More Information stations at Pecos National Park">